mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3825 Alien Module 2 - Vargr.md

 Cargo 0.129 dTons 1.74 174 – Agility +0 DM – – – Speed Cruise: 312 kph Top: 416 kph – – – Total — 36 20,784 4,092,400

-Ghoerruegh G-Carrier A favourite of both the military and corsair raiders, the Ghoerruegh G-Carrier is a personnel carrier designed for stealth and speed.
+Ghoerruegh G-Carrier A favorite of both the military and corsair raiders, the Ghoerruegh G-Carrier is a personnel carrier designed for stealth and speed.
 The G-Carrier is perfect for swift planetary assaults and ground support missions.

 GHOERRUEGH G-CARRIER (TL10) M^3 MASS (KG)COST (CR.)